workitems/workitems/docs/internal-valueprovider.md

 **Behavior**

-- ValueProviders are converted into validators
+- ValueProviders are converted into validators (ValueProviderValidator bridges the two domains)

 ### EnumValueProvider